illegal workers

 Law and legislation

-The topic of illegal working is comprehensively covered by the law and Government guidance is available for following these regulations…
+The topic of illegal working is comprehensively covered by the law, and Government guidance is available for complying with these regulations.

 Immigration, Asylum and Nationality Act 2006